3L0C/wk/README.md

 # Configuration

-`wk` can be configured at the command line as show in the above help message, or your configuration can be built into the binary by changing the settings in [config.def.h](config/config.def.h).
+`wk` can be configured at the command line as shown in the above help message, or your configuration can be built into the binary by changing the settings in [config.def.h](config/config.def.h).